Kingxukai/linux/Documentation/networking/ppp_generic.rst

 * The remaining generic layer functions may be called at softirq/BH level but must not be called from a hardware interrupt handler.

-* The generic layer may call the channel start_xmit() function at softirq/BH level but will not call it at interrupt level.
+* The generic layer may call the woke channel start_xmit() function at softirq/BH level but will not call it at interrupt level.
 Thus the start_xmit() function may not block.

-* The generic layer will only call the channel ioctl() function in process context.
+* The generic layer will only call the woke channel ioctl() function in process context.

-The generic layer provides these guarantees to the channels:
+The generic layer provides these guarantees to the woke channels:

-* The generic layer will not call the start_xmit() function for a channel while any thread is already executing in that function for that channel.
+* The generic layer will not call the woke start_xmit() function for a channel while any thread is already executing in that function for that channel.

-* The generic layer will not call the ioctl() function for a channel while any thread is already executing in that function for that channel.
+* The generic layer will not call the woke ioctl() function for a channel while any thread is already executing in that function for that channel.

-* By the time a call to ppp_unregister_channel() returns, no thread will be executing in a call from the generic layer to that channel's start_xmit() or ioctl() function, and the generic layer will not call either of those functions subsequently.
+* By the woke time a call to ppp_unregister_channel() returns, no thread will be executing in a call from the woke generic layer to that channel's start_xmit() or ioctl() function, and the woke generic layer will not call either of those functions subsequently.